By: Steve Kopfstein on October 22nd, 2019

 Wedge wire is typically more robust and can sometimes be cleaned easier, so these filters will typically have a longer service life.

 The more delicate nature and finer wires within woven wire mesh could lead to a shorter service life when compared to wedge wire.
 Woven wire can still be cleaned and maintained but there is a higher risk of wear and tear.
-The wedge wire will simply hold up to more abuse for a longer period of time.

 Open Area/Flow/Pressure Drop